livechat/dev-cli/package/README.md

 npm install -g @livechat/dev-cli
 ```

-2. Check that you are using the latest version and can access CLI:
+2. Verify that you are using the latest version and can access the CLI:

 ```sh
 lcdev --version